mehulagg/gitlab/doc/integration/cognito.md

 1. In the next step, you can setup lambdas for sending emails, such as welcome emails, and finish creating the pool.
 All settings can be changed later.

-1. After creating user pool go to **App client settings** and provide required information:
+1. After creating the user pool, go to **App client settings** and provide the required information:

 - **Enabled Identity Providers** - select all
 - **Callback URL** - `https://gitlab.example.com/users/auth/cognito/callback`